J&J Medical Connect

 Study Design/Methods

-• Adult patients with PsA who received an index biologic (ie, SC TREMFYA 100 mg at baseline, week 4, and Q8W or the first SC TNFi [adalimumab, certolizumab pegol, etanercept, or golimumab]) between July 14, 2020, and March 31, 2022, were included.
+• Patients who received an index biologic (ie, SC TREMFYA 100 mg at baseline, week 4, and Q8W or the first SC TNFi [adalimumab, certolizumab pegol, etanercept, or golimumab]) were included in the study.

-• Patients who were initiated on >1 index biologic on the index date or had received ≥1 diagnosis for other potentially confounding rheumatic diseases (as listed by the authors) during the baseline period were excluded.
+• Patients received only 1 index agent on the index date and had not received any diagnosis for other potentially confounding rheumatic diseases (as listed by the authors) during the baseline period.

 • In the primary analysis, on-label treatment persistence was defined as the absence of treatment discontinuation (based on a gap of 112 days for SC TREMFYA or 56 days for SC TNFi) or any dose escalation/reduction during follow-up.